tromp/cuckoo/README.md

 2) (intended) memory usage grows linearly with graph size, which can be set arbitrarily. there may be very limited opportunity to reduce memory usage without undue slowdown.
-   A $1000 bounty is offered for an implementation using half the memory of -DPART_BITS=1 at less than 100x slowdown._

 3) verification of the proof of work is instant, requiring 2 sha256 and 42x2 siphash computations.